resilience-foundation/pendle-sy-tokens/README.md

 forge test --match-contract [YOUR_CONTRACT_NAME] -vv
 ```

-To better review the test results, please check all the lines starting with `[DO CHECK]` mark and see if the result is expected:
+To better review the test results, please check all the lines starting with `[CHECK REQUIRED]` mark and see if the result is expected:

 - **Preview**: This consists of depositing from a `tokenIn` and redeeming to a `tokenOut`.
 Please check if the according value of `tokenIn` and `tokenOut` are equivalent.